McCollough effect: Properties

 McCollough originally reported that these aftereffects may last for an hour or more.
 Jones and Holding (1975) found that with repeated testing of the effect, the effect itself diminishes; subjects inducted for 15 minutes and then tested several times over the course of a few days lost the effect within 5 days, but those inducted for the same time but not exposed to testing until 85 days (2.8 months) later retained the effect.

 The effect is different from colored afterimages, which appear superimposed on whatever is seen and which are quite brief.
-It depends on retinal orientation (tilting the head to the side by 45 degrees makes the colors in the above example disappear; tilting the head by 90 degrees makes the colors reappear such that the gravitationally vertical grating now looks green).
+It depends on retinal orientation (tilting the head to the side by 45 degrees makes the colors in the above example disappear; tilting the head by 90 degrees makes the colors reappear, such that the gravitationally vertical grating now looks green).
 Multiple effects can be stacked by inducting with multiple sets of grids.
-A set of horizontal and vertical induction grids and a separate set of opposing diagonal induction grids will produce two distinct afterimages when a black and white grid is held normally, and at 45 degrees.
+A set of horizontal and vertical induction grids, and a separate set of opposing diagonal induction grids, will produce two distinct afterimages when a black-and-white grid is held normally and at 45 degrees.
 The number of different orientations that can be stacked is unknown.
-As well, inducing the effect with one eye leads to no effect being seen with the other eye.
+As well, inducing the effect with one eye results in no effect in the other eye.
 However, there is some evidence of binocular interactions.

 Any aftereffect requires a period of induction (or adaptation) with an induction stimulus (or, in the case of the McCollough effect, induction stimuli).
 It then requires a test stimulus on which the aftereffect can be seen.
-In the McCollough effect as described above, the induction stimuli are the red horizontal grating and the green vertical grating.
+In the McCollough effect, as described above, the induction stimuli are the red horizontal and the green vertical gratings.
 A typical test stimulus might show adjacent patches of black-and-white vertical and horizontal gratings (as above).
 The McCollough-effect colors are less saturated than the induction colors.